Melany Fortes

-Melany Maria Monteiro Fortes (born 12 May 2000), nicknamed Melatcha, is a Cape Verdean professional footballer who plays as a forward for Campeonato Nacional Feminino club S.C.
+Melany Maria Monteiro Fortes (/pt/, born 12 May 2000), nicknamed Melatcha (/kea/), is a Cape Verdean professional footballer who plays as a forward for Campeonato Nacional Feminino club S.C.
 Braga and the Cape Verde national football team.

 Club career

 In Cape Verde, the young Criolo talent played for Llana FC, where she earned multiple individual accolades, including Cape Verde's Young Prospect at the Cabo Verdean Sports Gala, Best Breakthrough Athlete at the Gala Sal Campeão, Top Scorer, Young Breakthrough Player of the National League for the 2018–19 season, and Top Scorer of the Taça Dja D'Sal 2018–19.

 In February 2021, Melany moved to Portugal where she joined the Lisbon-based club C.F.
 Benfica.
 She played a key role in the club's promotion to the Campeonato Nacional Feminino, scoring the decisive goal that secured Benfica's ascent.

 On 27 June 2024, Melatcha announced her departure from S.F.
 Damaiense after two seasons with the club, during which she was one of the team's key players, tallying eight goals and three assists in 50 matches.

 In July 2024, S.C.
 Braga announced the signing of Fortes.
 On 29 September 2024, She scored her first goal for the club in a 4–1 win over Torreense.